Junior Preparatory (Grades 0 to 3)

 A short, informal Junior assembly is held at 8h00 on a Monday morning.
 Grades 0 to 3 attend this assembly.
 Messages based on Christian values and morals, as well as the characteristics necessary for success and happiness, are woven into the assembly.

 In order to develop confidence and communication, boys are invited to say the prayer and each class is given an opportunity to participate in the assembly, in the form of a Class Assembly, once a year.
-The boys are recognised for their efforts in the classroom and beyond, and are awarded Values certificates and house badge stickers.
+The boys are recognised for their efforts in the classroom and beyond, and are awarded Certificates of Recognition and house badge stickers.

 Our Chapel service is held on Friday mornings in the auditorium.
 Here, the boys are recognised for their academic achievements, which include effort and progress, and sporting achievements for the week.
 Boys celebrating their birthdays in the forthcoming week are also acknowledged.
 Parents are welcome to attend and are notified via SMS if their sons are to be recognised in Chapel.